lucasbarque/lucasbarque/README_en.md

 Every day, i seek an evolution in my carrer, my objective is actively involved in projects with challenging goals, ensuring scalabily, usability, maintainability, an of course, continuous learning. 🚀

 - 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.
-- 🌱 &nbsp; Learning deeply about the main frontend technologies, such as: ReactJS, NextJS, VueJS and NuxtJS.
+- 🌱 &nbsp; Learning deeply about the main frontend technologies, such as: ReactJS, NextJS and NodeJS.
 - 💻 &nbsp; With 6 years' development working experience.
 - 🎸 &nbsp; I'm Guitar Player.